grafana/writers-toolkit/docs/sources/structure/topic-types/task/index.md

 A _task_ topic includes the following elements:

 - **Topic title:** Write a task topic title that combines a verb and an object.
+The verb should describe the action completed by the task, for example, "Configure metrics-generator."
+Refer to [Headings and titles](https://developers.google.com/style/headings) in the [Google developer documentation style guide](https://developers.google.com/style/) for more information.

 - **Introduction:** Provide an introduction that explains why the end user should care about the task.